CodingIsaac/cybersecurity_fundamentals/cyberKillChainSteps.md

 <p> Using this style, threat actors collect information
  indirectly without interacting with the target system.
-Examples include using web archives, public records, or online databases to retrieve outdated or publicly accessible information.
+Examples include using web archives, public records, or online databases to retrieve outdated or publicly accessible information.</p>

 <li><b>Active Reconnaissance:</b></li>

-The attacker directly interacts with the target system to gather data.
+<p>The attacker directly interacts with the target system to gather data.
-Examples include sending requests to a web server to uncover version details or probing for vulnerabilities.
+Examples include sending requests to a web server to uncover version details or probing for vulnerabilities.</p>

+<h3><b>Activities Performed by the Adversary:</b></h3>
+<p>The attacker can gather information from a variety of
+sources using a variety of approaches during the "Reconnaissance" process.
+At this phase, the attacker can perform the following operations:</p>

+- Identifying server and software versions.
+- Gathering open-source information about the organization.
+- Harvesting employee email addresses or personal data from social media.
+- Detecting internet-connected devices and their vulnerabilities.
+- Mapping IP address blocks and identifying vendor relationships.